6666dustry/separator-HELL/README.md

 # more-separator
-my first mindustry mod this mod add separator
+my first mindustry mod this mod add many separator but they're not enough so you should be use with another mod.
 # WARNING
 I'mnot a programer and I'm Japanese so I can't speak English well and I can't program well